-- 1 Purpose of report - 1.1 To provide Board Members with a verbal update from Rob Gregory, (title?) on the Community Wealth Building Project. - 2 Recommendation - 2.1 The Growth Board are invited to note the information shared within the verbal update.
+1.1 To provide Board Members with a verbal update from Rob Gregory (Assistant Director, Communities & Neighbourhoods, Stevenage Borough Council) on the Community Wealth Building Project.

+2 Recommendation

+2.1 The Growth Board are invited to note the information shared within the verbal update.